ppenguin/xls2latex/README.md

 Feel free to make improvements!

 ## Features
-Outputs valid $LaTeX$ code for tables from `Excel/LibreOffice` workbooks (one table per worksheet) while honoring the following properties in the worksheet:
+Outputs valid `LaTeX` code for tables from `Excel/LibreOffice` workbooks (one table per worksheet) while honoring the following properties in the worksheet:
  - colours (untested)
  - number format